 Holy Trinity has a partnership with two local primary schools, The Brambles (a residential home) and Comberton Nursing Home.
 We are a member of Churches Together in Stourbridge.

-There are four Church bungalows for the elderly which are administered and managed by Church appointed Trustees, not the Priest
+There are four bungalows, owned by the Agnes Egan Homes Charity, for elderly women which are administered and run by three Church appointed Trustees, but not includiing the Priest

 The worship tradition is most decidedly Catholic.
 Incense, Reservation of the Sacrament, the use of Vestment, Stole and Scarf is normal.
 The position of the celebrant is Westward facing the people.